Join Ayodeji Kayode, Head of HR at Samsung West Africa, for a live session on smarter leave management . August 27 . 4 PM WAT

 That is not a distribution.
 That is avoidance.

-Managers who avoid low ratings are not usually doing so out of malice.
+Performance rating avoidance is rarely about malice — managers avoid low ratings because the system makes accurate assessment feel personally and professionally risky..
 They are doing so because the system they work within makes honest ratings feel risky: risky for their relationship with the employee, risky for team morale, and risky for their own standing as a people leader.
 This article explains how to address rating avoidance structurally, not just behaviourally.

-According to Engagedly's 2025 research, leniency bias accounts for approximately 30-40% of the variance in performance ratings in organisations without calibration.
+According to Engagedly's 2025 research, According to Engagedly's 2025 research, manager rating inflation through leniency bias accounts for approximately 30-40% of the variance in performance ratings in organisations without calibration..
 That means nearly a third of performance data may be inaccurate.

 The downstream costs are specific: